eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

     -   Salesforce App
     -   Needs to activate an exercise
     -   Can watch the timer during a break
--   Add more spinners
+-   QR code is not being shown consistently
--   Add Survey link for the delivery
+    -   Consider hardcoding the URL when deploying to production
--
+    -   Consider hosting the images in Heroku to avoid Static Resources, but do this once Heroku is in production

 # DONE